ika25/bucketlistapp/README.md

 # Bucket List Web App

 A central user based todo list app.
-It's made with help of Flask, Mysql, SQLAlchemy, AngularJS, bootstrap, etc.
+It's made with help of Flask, Mysql, SQLAlchemy, AngularJS, bootstrap, this app has login page where you can login to you personal page, ones you login you have dashboard,manage,new and log out table.

 ## Dependencies